Follow these unknown tips to tailor your resume to every job description. Find out what recruiters are looking for. Read more!

 What if you have a GED?
 Or haven’t completed high school?
 Check out: How to List Education on Resumes: 25+ Education Resume Examples.

-HR managers are the ultimate quality control inspectors.
+HR managers are the ultimate quality assurance inspectors.
 You’ve got to please them like they’re the pickiest end users.

-First, create a list of essential quality control hard skills and soft skills, like this one:
+First, create a list of essential quality assurance technical skills and soft skills, like this one:

 Micro Focus LoadRunner

 Work Well Under Pressure